keboola/component-dynamodb/README.md

 - Other attributes may be included as required.
 - The column should contain either a `scalar` value single string, number, etc.
 - Or an `object` value -> a valid JSON String or a JSON array string.
+- Column values may be `gzipped` and stored as Binary values.

 ### Parameters